Want tips on where to dine and shop for food in Barcelona? Get our guidebook – Eat Guides: Barcelona for $4.99

 l.
 Butter?
 Fuggedabuttit.
 There is no butter served.
 And aren’t you lucky?
 You get a bottle of olive oil on your table.
 Drizzle it on your bread and anything else that doesn’t walk.

 2. Water is not served.
 You have to buy water with your meals.
 And believe the Scoopettes, you want to buy it.
 Some people drink the water here.
-We don’t.
+We don’t (we live in Barcelona – this may be different in other parts of Spain).

 3. You may have to ask for salt and pepper.
 Some restaurants consider that an insult.